-- To impart knowledge on the needs for avionics for both Civil and military aircraft. - To impart knowledge on avionics architecture and Avionics data bus. - To impart knowledge understand the various cockpit displays and human interfaces. - To impart knowledge on the concepts of flight control systems, FMS and their importance - To impart knowledge on different navigation aids and need for certification
+To impart knowledge on the needs for avionics for both Civil and military aircraft.

+- To impart knowledge understand the various cockpit displays and human interfaces. • - To impart knowledge on the concepts of flight control systems, FMS and their importance To impart knowledge on different navigation aids and need for certification